mbKirby/mbKirby.github.io/README.md

 ```

 ### Narrative
 Discover more about my algorithmic approach and the learning curve in this project by reading my narrative [here](https://github.com/mbKirby/MatthewKirbyInventory/blob/master/AlgorithmNarrative.txt).
+For a downloadable version of the narrative, please visit [my repository on GitHub](https://github.com/mbKirby/MatthewKirbyInventory/tree/master).

 ---